 Courses Recently Taught

 This course is for psychology majors (or intended majors).
-Students will learn to conduct a variety of statistical tests that are commonly used in psychological research.
+Students learn to conduct a variety of statistical tests that are commonly used in psychological research.
 The course also builds the skills of choosing the appropriate statistical tests for particular research designs and writing and interpreting the results of statistical analyses.
-Students will will also learn to use the statistical software package SPSS.
+Students also learn to use the statistical software package SPSS.
 This counts toward the foundations requirement for the major.
-Prerequisite: PSYC 100 or 110 or AP score of 5.
+Prerequisite: PSYC 100 or 110 or AP score of 5; declared psychology majors only.
 Permission of instructor by application.
 Offered every semester.

-This course will examine feminist critiques of dominant methodologies and theories of knowledge creation in the sciences, social sciences and humanities.
-It will focus on the following questions: How do we know something?
+This course examines feminist critiques of dominant methodologies and theories of knowledge creation in the sciences, social sciences and humanities.
+It focuses on the following questions: How do we know something?
 Who gets to decide what counts as knowledge?
 Who is the knower?
-In answering these questions this class will explore how power is exercised in the production of knowledge, how the norms of objectivity and universalism perpetuate dominance and exclusion, why women and other minority groups are often seen as lacking epistemic authority and what it means to have knowledge produced from a feminist standpoint.
-Students will learn a variety of methods and use these methods in a community-based research project.
-This project will involve working with community partners in Knox County and may require student participation outside of the scheduled class time.
-In addition, we will discuss various ethical issues that feminist researchers often encounter and what responsibilities feminist researchers have to the broader political community.
+In answering these questions, this class explores how power is exercised in the production of knowledge, how the norms of objectivity and universalism perpetuate dominance and exclusion, why women and other minority groups are often seen as lacking epistemic authority, and what it means to have knowledge produced from a feminist standpoint.
+Students learn a variety of methods and use these methods in a community-based research project.
+This project involves working with community partners in Knox County and may require student participation outside of the scheduled class time.
+In addition, we discuss various ethical issues that feminist researchers often encounter and what responsibilities feminist researchers have to the broader political community.
 This course has a community-engaged learning (CEL) component.
 Students may be required to travel off-campus for site visits.
-This counts towards the mid-level requirement for the major.
-This course paired with any other .50 unit WGS course counts toward the social science diversification requirement.
+This counts toward the mid-level requirement for the major.
+This course paired with any other 0.5 unit WGS course counts toward the social science diversification requirement.
 Prerequisite: any WGS course, approved departmental course or permission of instructor.
 Offered every other year.